vezlo/assistant-server/README.md

 ### Migration Required
 - **Database Schema**: New authentication and multi-tenancy tables
-- **API Changes**: JWT authentication now required for all endpoints
+- **Auth Model**: Endpoints now use a mix of auth modes — some support JWT or API key, and select public endpoints remain for the chat widget
 - **Data Structure**: Foreign key relationships updated for multi-tenancy

 ### Quick Migration Steps